bitegarden/bitegarden.github.io/_posts/2019-11-27-sonarqube-plugins-our-motivation-and-goals_en.md

 ---
 layout: post
-title: SonarQube Plugins - Our motivation and goals
+title: SonarQube™ Plugins - Our motivation and goals
 description: Why do we develop SonarQube™ plugins?
 How did we start this code quality project?
 Discover all the benefits of extending sonar functionalities as well as the reasons behind bitegarden and two of our most successful SonarQube™ plugins.
 ---